 Help assemble print/braille books for blind children!
-National Braille Press offers monthly volunteer projects for groups of 12-25 people (size of group depends on type of project) in our Boston-based braille publishing facility located near Symphony Hall.
+National Braille Press offers monthly volunteer projects for groups of 12-20 people (size of group depends on type of project) in our Boston-based braille publishing facility located near Symphony Hall.

 Volunteer projects are held during the weekday from 1-4:30pm, on Saturdays between 10am - 2pm, and in the evenings between 5:30-9:00pm. - You choose what time works best for your group!

 National Braille Press reserves spots for individuals at our monthly group projects.
 Individual volunteers who sign up for our volunteer e-list will be notified monthly regarding project dates.
 Children 12 years and older are welcome if accompanied by an adult.